Disney Channel (Italy): History

 On 3 October 1998, Disney Channel officially began broadcasting in Italian on TELE+ Digitale.
-The channel used the slogan "Libera la tua Immaginazione" (English: "Free your imagination").
 Among the first programs on the channel were Disney animated television series, such as Timon & Pumbaa and Aladdin: The Series.
 It also showed Disney films and some Disney Channel Original Movies on "Il Fantastico Mondo Disney" (The Wonderful World of Disney) each evening at 20.30 (8:30 pm).
 A new film was shown every Saturday at the same time slot.
 In January 1999, Disney Channel launched its original live presentation show: Disney Channel Live (later called Live Zone).
 In this program, hosted by Isabella Arrigoni and Massimiliano Ossini, viewers interact with the hosts and join games.
 Other popular programs were Live Zone – Musica, Live Zone – Sport, Live Zone – Da scoprire, Live Zone – Da ridere and Una stella per te (A Star for You).

 On 1 November 1999, Disney Channel adopted the new "Circles" logo and idents of Disney Channel UK (created by GÉDÉON).
+Around that same time, the slogan "Libera la tua Immaginazione" (English: "Free your imagination") debuted on-air.

 In 2002, Disney Channel launched two new programs: Quasi Gol and L'ora della magia.

 The channel had been available since 2003 on Sky Italia, after the merger between TELE+ Digitale and Stream TV.

 On 18 May 2003, Disney Channel adopted the American Disney Channel's new logo (designed by CA Square), along with new graphics and idents.

 Live Zone ended in September 2003; it was replaced by Prime Time, led by the hosts of Live Zone, Isabella Arrigoni and Massimiliano Ossini.
 Even programs secondary to Live Zone were replaced by newer ones like Tok, Eta Beta, and Skatenati.
 Another program was added, Scooter.

 On 24 December 2004, Disney introduced Disney Channel +1, where all regular programs from Disney Channel are postponed an hour.

 In 2006, almost all live shows were taken off air.

 Prime Time got a refresh in September 2005, with a new logo, new computer-generated graphics, and Arrigoni being the voice-over host who presented the programs.